left

 • The monthly induction meetings for new staff at LUT are held remotely, allowing flexible participation regardless of location.

-HRS4R action plan – a guideline for implementation
+HR Excellence in Research action plan – a guideline for implementation

-The development targets revealed by the initial gap analysis and internal reviews are tackled by regularly revised HRS4R action plans.
+The development targets revealed by the initial gap analysis and internal reviews are tackled by regularly revised HR Excellence in Research action plans.
 In the first action plan for 2013–2015, LUT concentrated on developing three areas, which according to the gap analysis required the most attention, namely recruitment processes, the orientation of new employees and feedback mechanisms.
 For the next action plan for the years 2016–2018, Dissemination and exploitation of results, Evaluation/appraisal systems, Supervision and managerial duties, and Teaching were chosen as new development areas requiring actions.

 The third action plan for the years 2019–2021 partly continued or extended some of the previous actions but also contained new areas of development.
 The actions cover the gap principles of Professional responsibility, Dissemination, Exploitation of results, Evaluation/ appraisal systems, Transparency (Code), Career development, Value of mobility, Access to research training and continuous development and Supervision.

-The latest action plan for the years 2022–2025 is based on the external evaluation and feedback of the international peer review team which had its on-site visit at LUT in May 2019, a gap analysis based on the Charter and Code renewed in the spring 2021, and a comprehensive internal assessment, which revealed both strengths and development targets to be addressed.
-The action plan has altogether 24 actions focusing on equality and non-discrimination related issues, improving the applicants’ juridic position, assuring proper induction for new employees, increasing the ethical awareness of researchers, supporting work ability of all employees, integrating employees from foreign countries to the LUT academic community and working in Finland, developing and maintaining infrastructure to increased needs for remote work, supporting researchers in commercialization of research results.
+The action plan for the years 2022–2025 was based on the external evaluation and feedback of the international peer review team which had its on-site visit at LUT in May 2019, a gap analysis based on the Charter and Code renewed in the spring 2021, and a comprehensive internal assessment, which revealed both strengths and development targets to be addressed.
+The action plan had altogether 24 actions focusing on equality and non-discrimination related issues, improving the applicants’ juridic position, assuring proper induction for new employees, increasing the ethical awareness of researchers, supporting work ability of all employees, integrating employees from foreign countries to the LUT academic community and working in Finland, developing and maintaining infrastructure to increased needs for remote work, supporting researchers in commercialization of research results.

 External assessment - keeping on the course

-In their assessment, the peer review team commended the strong link between the HRS4R process and LUT's strategy.
+In their previous assessment, the peer review team commended the strong link between the HR Excellence in Research process and LUT's strategy.
 They highly acknowledged the informal but efficient organizational culture of LUT, the supportive approach of university management to the HRS4R process and their careful protection of employees.
 In addition, the peers gave critical comments and recommendations on LUT's HRS4R process which have inspired LUT’s development activities.

-As a result of the site visit and external assessment, LUT passed the award renewal phase on 6 November 2019.
+As a result of the previous site visit and external assessment, LUT passed the award renewal phase on 6 November 2019.
 As a result, LUT has continued using the 'HR Excellence in Research' award which is evidence of LUT being a provider of a stimulating and favourable work environment for researchers.
-LUT is committed to further apply the regulated HRS4R process for continuous improvement of its HR processes of researchers.
+LUT is committed to further applying the regulated HR Excellence in Research process for continuous improvement of its HR processes of researchers.

 In March 2023, LUT passed the renewal phase assessment without site visit.
-As a result LUT received the permission to use “HR Excellence in Research” award further on.
+As a result, LUT received the permission to use “HR Excellence in Research” award further on.
 It also revealed both strengths and targets for improvement that will be analysed thoroughly and utilized in the future developments of the university and its HR processes.

 Contact information